GNOME/blueprint-compiler/docs/reference/expressions.rst

 Closure expressions allow you to perform additional calculations that aren't supported in blueprint by writing those calculations as application code.
 These application-defined functions are created in the same way as :ref:`signal handlers<Syntax Signal>`.

 Expressions are only reevaluated when their inputs change.
 Because blueprint doesn't manage a closure's application code, it can't tell what changes might affect the result.
 Therefore, closures must be *pure*, or deterministic.
-They may only calculate the result based on their immediate inputs, properties of their inputs or outside variables.
+They may only calculate the result based on their immediate inputs, not properties of their inputs or outside variables.

 Blueprint doesn't know the closure's return type, so closure expressions must be cast to the correct return type using a :ref:`cast expression<Syntax CastExpression>`.